SEARCH UNIVERSITY LIBRARIES

 Examples of title searches:

-Examples of author searches:
+Examples of Author/Creator searches:

 Subject searches are based on the Library of Congress' Subject Headings (LCSH) list.
 These terms are specifically chosen for materials for organizational and retrieval purposes.
 They are not as intuitive to use as keyword searches, especially with more complex topics, but they are much more specific and comprehensive.
 If you're having difficulty starting out with a subject search, try a keyword search instead.
 If you find one really good resource in the search results, check the subject headings on its record page to find more materials like it.